-Chamomile vs daisy are two common flowers that are often confused with each other due to their similar appearance.
+Chamomile vs daisy – two common flowers often confused due to their similar appearance.
 Both belong to the Asteraceae family and are native to Europe and North America.
-However, there are some distinct differences between the two species that set them apart.
+However, there are distinct differences between the two species that set them apart.

 Characteristics of Chamomile Vs Daisy